Zylve/Language-Text-Speedtest/README.md

 ```

 ## Generating Your Own words.txt
-You can generate your own words.txt using [this](downloader/downloader.cs) script that I made that pulls random articles from Wikipedia and outputs a text file with all words found in the articles.
+You can generate your own words.txt using [this](downloader/downloader.cs) script I made that pulls random articles from Wikipedia and outputs a text file with all words found in the articles.
 ### Usage:
 ```
 $ cd downloader